ejgdev/Nightlife-Coordination-App/README.md

-# Voting App by edlobox
+# Nightlife Coordination App by edlobox

 ## Objective:
 Build a full stack JavaScript app that is functionally similar to **[this page](https://yasser-nightlife-app.herokuapp.com/)** and deploy it to Heroku.